kkw98/CCVReID/README.md

 # CCVReID
-This is the code for the paper "Likai Wang, Xiangqun Zhang, Ruize Han, Jialin Yang, Xiaoyu Li, Wei Feng, Song Wang: [A Benchmark of Video-Based Clothes-Changing Person Re-Identification](https://arxiv.org/abs/2211.11165)".
+This is the code for the paper "Likai Wang, Xiangqun Zhang, Ruize Han, Yanjie Wei, Song Wang, Wei Feng: [A New Benchmark and Algorithm for Clothes-Changing Video Person Re-Identification](https://arxiv.org/abs/2211.11165)".

 ## Dataset